4.12 Workloads for Exempt Personnel - Updated 1/5/15See version history

-The standard teaching load for regular classroom literacy faculty on a 10-month contract who are teaching a traditional class is 26-29 contact hours per week; the standard workload for literacy lab instructors on a 10-month contract is 30-36 contact hours per week in the laboratory with students.
+The standard teaching load for regular classroom CCR faculty on a 10-month contract who are teaching a traditional class is 26-29 contact hours per week; the standard workload for CCR lab instructors on a 10-month contract is 30-36 contact hours per week in the laboratory with students.

 g.
 Standard Teaching Load for Corporate and Continuing Education Faculty

 The standard teaching load for Corporate and Continuing Education faculty is 24-32 contact hours per week.
 Corporate and Continuing Education workloads will be averaged on an annual basis.